 Take a sharp knife and make three vertical cuts one inch deep from top to bottom of the pot about one inch deep to free the root system and encourage new roots to spread outwards.
 Replace most of the soil, water well, let the water drain away and then replace the rest of the soil.
 Mulch the root-zone with more of your organic material, but leave the trunk itself free of mulch.
 Apply new mulch over the roots each spring, coming out to the limits of the branches and keep the area beneath the tree free of grass or weeds.

 Prune your tree right from the beginning of its life.
-Always keep the centre of the tree open and do not let the branches become crowded, so that sunlight can reach right inside to encourage flowering and ripening.
+Always keep the center of the tree open and do not let the branches become crowded, so that sunlight can reach right inside to encourage flowering and ripening.
 Prune in late winter.
 Begin by developing several branches radiating out from the trunk in an open, vase shape.
-Each winter remove shoots that try to grow straight up in the centre of the tree and shorten new shoots back to a few inches in length.
+Each winter remove shoots that try to grow straight up in the center of the tree and shorten new shoots back to a few inches in length.
 This way you will get lots of flowers and your tree will remain open and yet compact in size.
 Once your tree is bearing well you should remove young fruits when they are about the size of a quarter, just leaving one peach every 8 inches along the branches.
 This is to develop good-sized fruit; otherwise you will have a lot of very small peaches.

+The Hale Peach Tree is a special plant that must be reproduced from trees of the correct variety.
+Our trees are produced the right way, from stem pieces grafted onto roots that will keep the tree healthy and control its size.
+Avoid cheap, seedling trees that will not be true to the correct type and will just be a disappointment.
 Our trees are all true to the original and correct variety.
 We are constantly receiving new stock to ensure that customers get the best-quality plants, but supplies of this popular variety are always limited, so order now to avoid disappointment.